What is Wrong with Perplexity for Long-context Language Modeling?: Experiments

-\textbf{Hard standard for key tokens is better than soft re-weighting standard.} In Equation \ref{eq:longppl}, we use an indicator function $I$ as the influence function.
+\textbf{Hard Standard for Key Tokens is Better than Soft Re-weighting Standard.} In Equation \ref{eq:longppl}, we use an indicator function $I$ as the influence function.
 Instead, we have also tried to use the soft reweighting function $I_{\rm soft}$ used in LongCE (Equation \ref{eq:longce-influence}) to calculate LongPPL.
 Its token matching strategy is detailed in Appendix \ref{subsec:longppl-appendix}.
 In Table \ref{tab: Correlation-soft}, we show that LongPPL with soft criteria has a weaker correlation with the long-context benchmarks compared to LongPPL, indicating that the soft reweighting influence function is suboptimal for LongPPL.
+Besides, in Appendix \ref{subsec:ablation} and \ref{subsec:n-gram}, we have also explored some other alternative approaches, including using the model itself as the evaluator, removing the LCL discriminative condition, and using N-grams as the key token discriminative condition.
+We find that all of these approaches led to worse performance.

+\textbf{LongPPL is not sensitive to the choice of hyperparameters of $\alpha$ and $\beta$. }To investigate the impact of the two threshold hyperparameters, \ie $\alpha$ and $\beta$ (in Equation \ref{eq:longppl}), we conducted further ablation experiments.
+The results are presented in Table \ref{tab: LongPPL-ablation-alphabeta}.
+Our findings reveal that when $\beta$=-1, $\alpha$=1 or 2, the correlation between LongPPL and the long-context benchmarks even improves.
+Notably, these hyperparameters were directly reused from the motivation experiments without any further tuning.
+The results indicate that LongPPL’s performance is largely insensitive to the choice of hyperparameters, with the correlation coefficient remaining below -0.8 in most cases.